eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_cpp.md

 Interaction with other Vehicle Apps or the cloud is enabled by using Mosquitto MQTT Broker.
 The MQTT broker runs inside a docker image, which is started automatically after starting the DevContainer.

-In the [quickstart section]({{< ref "/docs/tutorials/quickstart" >}}) about the Vehicle App, you already tested sending MQTT messages to the app.
+In the [quickstart section](/docs/tutorials/quickstart") about the Vehicle App, you already tested sending MQTT messages to the app.
-In the previous sections, you generally saw how to use `Vehicle Models`, `Datapoints` and `GRPC Services`.
+In the previous sections, you generally saw how to use `Vehicle Models`, `DataPoints` and `GRPC Services`.
 In this section, you will learn how to combine them with MQTT.

 In order to receive and process MQTT messages inside your app, simply use the `VehicleApp::subscribeTopic` method provided by the SDK: